ucb-rit/savio-training-intro-fall-2024/intro.md

 # When will my job start?

-The new `sq` tool on Savio provides a bit more user-friendly way to understand why your job isn't running yet.
+The `sq` tool on Savio provides a bit more user-friendly way to understand why your job isn't running yet.
 Here's the basic usage:
 ```
 # should be loaded by default, but if it isn't:
 # module load sq